PawelJanowicz1/github-repo-lister/README.md

 ## :lock: Important Note on GitHub Token

-To avoid hitting the GitHub API rate limit (and getting 500 internal server error), you **must** set your personal GitHub token as an environment variable.
-In your `application.properties`.
+To avoid hitting the GitHub API rate limit (and getting 500 internal server error), you **must** set your personal GitHub token as an environment variable in your `application.properties`.